 3.5 Third-Party Policies

 The Services may include access to large language models and other services provided by third parties.
-Users may not use the Services in a manner that violates the usage policies of such third-party providers, including but not limited to: (a) Anthropic Usage Policy; (b) Anthropic Supported Regions Policy; and/or (c) OpenAI Usage Policy; and/or (d) the usage policies of any other third-party model or service provider accessible through the Services, as identified within the Services interface or documentation.
-Company may update the list of applicable third-party policies from time to time without amending this AUP.
+Users may not use the Services in a manner that violates the usage policies of such providers, including but not limited to: (a) Anthropic Usage Policy; (b) Anthropic Supported Regions Policy; (c) OpenAI Usage Policy; and (d) the usage policies of any other third-party model or service provider accessible through the Services, as identified within the Services interface or documentation.
+We may update the list of applicable third-party policies from time to time.
+If Users connect their own third-party accounts, API keys, tokens, CLIs, or repositories to the Services, Users are responsible for securing those credentials and complying with the applicable third-party terms.

 3.6 Usage Monitoring

 Users are encouraged to monitor their own consumption using the usage tracking tools available within the Services.
-Users who anticipate exceeding their Account type or plan's Fair Use Limits should consider upgrading to a higher-tier Account type or contacting Company to discuss their usage needs.
+Users who anticipate exceeding their Account type or plan's Usage Limits should consider upgrading to a higher-tier Account type or contacting Us to discuss their usage needs.

 4. Updates to the AUP